-The New York Human Rights Law prohibits questions on application forms or in interviews that express any limitation, specification, or discrimination as to age, race, creed, color, national origin, military status, sex, sexual orientation, disability, predisposing genetic characteristics, or marital status (NY Exec.
+The New York Human Rights Law prohibits questions on application forms or in interviews that express any limitation, specification, or discrimination as to age, race, creed, color, national origin, military status, sex (including gender identity and transgender), sexual orientation, disability, predisposing genetic characteristics, marital status, or domestic violence victim status (NY Exec.
 Law Sec.
 296 et seq.).
 The Law covers employers with four or more employees.

 Arrests and convictions.
 It is unlawful for an employer to use an application form or otherwise make any inquiry about certain arrests and criminal convictions (NY Exec.
 Law Sec.
 296(16)).
 The restrictions include inquiries about:

 • An arrest that is not pending and did not result in a conviction